swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 A reference is an abstract identifier for a particular capturing group in a regular expression.
 It can either be named or numbered, and in the latter case may be specified relative to the current group.
 For example `-2` refers to the capture group `N - 2` where `N` is the number of the next capture group.
 References may refer to groups ahead of the current position e.g `+3`, or the name of a future group.
 These may be useful in recursive cases where the group being referenced has been matched in a prior iteration.

-A backreference may optionally include a recursion level in certain cases, which is a syntactic element inherited from Oniguruma that allows the reference to specify a capture relative to a given recursion level.
+A backreference may optionally include a recursion level in certain cases, which is a syntactic element inherited [from Oniguruma][oniguruma-syntax] that allows the reference to specify a capture relative to a given recursion level.

 #### Backreferences